Coronavirus (COVID-19) - What you need to know

 NHS staff, social care staff, charities and volunteer groups

 All NHS staff, social care staff, charities and volunteer groups can apply for a free permit in all our surface level car parks, and on-street pay and display parking bays.
+This scheme is running alongside the national Government scheme.

 Find out more and apply: